Your source for Hawaii cannabis

 In Hawaii, consumption of marijuana in any form is prohibited in any public place.
 Additionally, smoking or vaporizing marijuana may not be done anywhere that tobacco smoking is prohibited.
 Those who are legally permitted to use marijuana for medical purposes are limited in where they can consume.

-Specifically, patients are never to use, possess, purchase, or transport medical marijuana in any public place, including parks, beaches, youth and recreation centers, on the grounds of any school, or in any way which may put others at risk.
+Specifically, cardholders are never to use, possess, purchase, or transport medical marijuana in any public place, including parks, beaches, youth and recreation centers, on the grounds of any school, or in any way which may put others at risk.

 - First, no school can refuse a person because of their active participation in the medical marijuana registry.